NOTICE!

 Sonic and Tails finish repairing Solomon, who cracks a joke that fails to land.
 They’re told Erazor was meant to be Aladdin’s genie; however, his owner’s brashness rubbed off on him and made him a snob, so he was sealed in his lamp… until Aladdin’s story was over and the lamp was left without an owner, allowing Erazor to escape.
 In the end, Sonic and Tails receive the white Ring, the influence of which hurls Sonic into a panic.
 As they hurry to Erazor’s rising palace for the last Ring, as told to them, Solomon’s skull tumbles back off, and he sighs like it’s a mild nuisance.

-Outside Erazor’s palace, Sonic feels his arrow running dry, and Shahra apologies so profusely that the sweet, passive anime girl archetype can now be used as psychological torture at Guantanamo Bay.
+Outside Erazor’s palace, Sonic feels his arrow running dry, and Shahra apologizes so profusely that the sweet, passive anime girl archetype can now be used as psychological torture at Guantanamo Bay.
 Regardless, they maintain their pinky promise because I guess they’re both five years old.

 Now outside Solomon’s palace, Sonic has the same sensation, and Shahra still apologizes, but not to the same extent.
 She reveals that she was tasked with finding the Rings before them, being more of an indentured servant to her father than his daughter.
-If she ever fails to promote his works, she’s to be sealed in his lamp, where she’s tormented by the cries of the imprisoned djinn for weeks on end.
+If she ever fails to promote his works, she’s sealed in his lamp, where she’s tormented by the cries of the imprisoned djinn for weeks.
 Out of sympathy, Sonic spends his second wish on a handkerchief and confidence boost for Shahra, thanking her for the kick in the pants she’s given them.
 This is when she really starts warming up to them.

 This visually nice CG cutscene (I choose to believe they had it pre-rendered and needed to fit it in somehow) comes before the previous scene despite the excitement being more palpable after, as it shows Sonic arriving at the final stretch to the palace.
 The complex lights up and rises to the air before forming dark clouds that become a twister and penetrate’s Erazor’s loft.
 Erazor thrashes his blade around for a little while, and Sonic activates Speed Break by holding his ring to the arrow in his chest.
 He also looks way meaner than Sonic should.